jryu01/my-ionic-starter/README.md

 ## How to Install

 This is an starter project for ionic project.
 So, it requires ionic and cordova.
+If ionic and cordova is not already installed, run:

 ```bash
 $ sudo npm install -g ionic cordova